bSquaredweb/project-2_bellanca-brittany/README.md

 ##### Plugin 2
 - [ScrollReveal (a JS plugin)](https://scrollrevealjs.org/)
   - This plugin is used on the Homepage on actual **mobile** devices (I do have it turned off on desktop devices).
 On the hompage, it makes the five "bubbles" appear next to their icons under the "Perks" section as the user scrolls on their mobile device.
+I find it easiest to view this in the "device toolbar" of the dev tools.

 #### Deductions
 > I reviewed the list of deductions for this project and in the syllabus.

 #### Comments
+-

+- What I still have left to do
+  - Check over requirements
+  - Check over code for DRY, spacing, etc.
+  - **Extra idea / stretch goal**: Adjust my custom jQuery so that when user clicks on the circle again, the text box goes away.